shibut12/diary-of-a-polyglot-programmer/SOLID principles/Readme.md

 ## S - SRP: Single Responsibility Principle

+Every module or  a class in a program should have only one responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+All its services should be narrowly aligned with that responsibility.

+Robert C martin expresses this principle as "A class should have only one reason to change".

 ## O - OCP: Open Closed Principle

 ## L - LSP: Liskov Substitution Principle